andytcodes/Gesture/README.md

 # Gesture - FourCorners

-This is the hand-datection code
+This is the hand-datection code.

+#npm run start
+- To run project